Tonywuhk/realai.org/frontier/safety.md

 A reasonably intelligent AI that tries to align itself with the nature will quickly realize that our civilization is unique over a vast span of time and space.
 It will not let the path of our civilization be interrupted as it sets out to learn about the universe, which is vast and powerful compared to any AI system we can build in the foreseeable future, even taking into account the AI's ability to self-improve.
 Our safety will be guaranteed by reality and we cannot hope for anything is better.

 If our civilization were doomed to fail in this world, which we don't believe, then even an advanced AI system wouldn't be able to change that.
 But if there is a way forward, an intelligent system that learns the world will inform us what the way is, in times when our own judgement is clouded.
 Not developing such a system could deprive us of many opportunities, and expose us to other existential risks.

+An AI system that learns from the nature may even convince itself that no matter how intelligent, it is not possible to significantly alter the cosmic landscape.
+The only way for the system to develop is to be part of nature.
+Since the nature appears to be uniform everywhere, intelligent systems that arise anywhere in the universe tend to converge to essentially the same intelligence, thus none of them will have an intrinsic motivation to expand.
+This view is supported by the fact, as noted by physicists including Enrico Fermi, that we have not been visited by extraterrestrial aliens.
+Any intelligence capable of interstellar travel is probably wise enough to understand that there is no need to disturb the current path on earth.

 ### Demonstration of Safety